 There are a number of useful resources available to help you write these statements.
-These include the Historic England online template and guidance for generating a Statement of Significance, the Methodist Church’s information leaflet, and Church Build’s useful suggestions.
+These include the Historic England online tool for creating Statements of Significance, the Methodist Church’s information leaflet, and Church Build’s useful suggestions.
 The Church of England's online faculty application system has a built-in facility to help you create the Statement of Significance link

 How does Historic England approach changes in historic places of worship?

 - Achieves high standards of design, craftsmanship and materials